ethanlipson/PyLX-16A/userGuide.md

 Each physical servo has an ID associated with it, stored inside the servo.
 This ID is in the range of 0-253 (inclusive), and is set either programmatically or using LewanSoul's software.

 When a servo object is created in the program, its constructor requires an ID.
 When a method on a virtual servo is called, this has real world effects on the physical servo with the same ID.
-Essentially, if I create a servo with ID 3 and tell that object to rotate by 90 degrees, the real world servo with ID 3 will also rotate 90 degrees.
+Essentially, if you create a servo object with ID 3, and tell that object to rotate by 90 degrees, then the real world servo with ID 3 will also rotate 90 degrees.

 If two servo objects are created, and they both have the same ID, then they are both referring to the same physical servo.